An International & Intensive Program on Buddhism at Oxford

 (August 11-30, 2019; Oxford, United Kingdom)

-The Glorisun Global Network of Buddhist Studies, whose founding members include Peking University, UBC, Princeton, Yale, UCBerkeley, Harvard, UHamburg, Cambridge and Oxford, cordially invites applications for an intensive program on Buddhist Studies.
+The Glorisun Global Network of Buddhist Studies, whose founding members include Peking University, UBC, Princeton University, Yale University, University of California Berkeley, Harvard University, University of Hamburg, Cambridge University and Oxford University, cordially invites applications for an intensive program on Buddhist Studies.
 Lasting for three weeks from August 11 to August 30, 2019, this program is composed of two segments: Segment 1 from August 11 to August 19 and Segment 2 from August 23 to August 30, which are connected by an intersegmental conference and forum (August 20-22; detailed below).

 The backbone of this program consists of five seminars delivered by five international scholars.
 Each seminar combines close reading of primary sources (non-Chinese primary sources may be accompanied by English translations), lectures on the implications of these sources, and guided presentations from participating students on their research, which could be their term papers, or thesis chapters.
 The six instructors for this year’s intensive program include, alphabetically: